reportportal/docs/src/md/src/GettingStarted/ProjectConfiguration.md

 * forever.
 After this period a launch will be deleted, and you can not see it in ReportPortal.

 - **Keep logs** - this parameter specifies how long the system will keep old logs in launches.
-Related launch structures will be saved, in order to keep statistics.
+Related launch structures will be saved, to keep statistics.
 There are 5 options:
 * 2 weeks,
 * 1 month,
 * 3 months,
 * 6 months,
 * forever.

-- **Keep screenshots** - this parameter specifies how long to keep binary data (screenshots, files, video and others attachments) in the system.
+- **Keep screenshots** - this parameter specifies how long to keep binary data (screenshots, files, video, and others attachments) in the system.
 There are five options:
 * 2 weeks,
 * 1 month,